schubergphilis/terraform-aws-mcaf-service-quotas-manager/README.md

 ### Target Accounts

 #### Roles
 This manager works by assuming roles in your target accounts from a single central management account to collect applied service quotas and usage metrics.
 Every account you want to be managed requires a role that can be assumed by the service quota manager.
-Setting up these roles is not part of this solution and could be part of your account baseline.
+Setting up these roles is not part of this solution but could be part of - for example - your account baseline.

 Each role requires the following trust policy: